securitytime/vncscreenshooter/README.md

 # vncscreenshooter

-This scripts utilizes the Python module vncdotool to create a screenshot of a VNC server.
+This scripts utilizes the Python module vncdotool to create a PNG screenshot of a VNC server.

 By default, no password will be used.
 If required, you can set a password via the --password paramter.